timhugh/bujo.nvim/README.md

 Default keybind config: `markdown.execute_code_block_keybind = "<leader>nr"`

-Executes the code block under the cursor using [michaelb/sniprun](https://github.com/michaelb/sniprun).
-Bujo doesn't supply any special configuration to sniprun, it just uses treesitter to find the code and pass it along, so you'll want to refer to [sniprun's thorough documentation](https://michaelb.github.io/sniprun/) if you need to tweak anything for the languages you use.
+Executes the code block under the cursor using [michaelb/sniprun](https://github.com/michaelb/sniprun). bujo.nvim doesn't supply any special configuration to sniprun, it just uses treesitter to find the code and pass it along, so you'll want to refer to [sniprun's thorough documentation](https://michaelb.github.io/sniprun/) if you need to tweak anything for the languages you use.

 ### Templates